-Having a travel insurance plan is only useful if your travel claim review is approved.
-Follow these 7 key steps for faster travel insurance claims.
+Having a travel insurance plan is only useful if your claim is approved.
+Follow these 7 key steps for faster travel insurance claim reviews.

 One of the main concerns about travel insurance is the insurance claims review process.
 A policy might have great coverage and low premiums but come crunch time, is the travel claim review process complex?
 How quickly will your insurance claim be approved and reimbursed?

 We’ll let you in on a secret: the key to a successful travel claim review starts before the claim.

 7 key steps to faster travel insurance claims

 Here’s what you need to do to help your insurance travel claim reviews get approved quickly:

 - Have key contact details on standby